gravypower/Dimmy/README.md

 Under the hood, Dimmy is not much more than plugin management logic, a templating engine for docker-compose files, and a way to manage public and non-public settings.
 It uses the power of Octostache to generate docker-compose files that are then executed by docker-compose.
 The best thing is you do not need to commit to Dimmy; if you find you dislike dimsims, send the fried meat and vegetable dumpling back to the fish and chips shop, take the generated docker-compose file and remove the tool.

 There are two essential parts of how Dimmy works.
 The first is your project directory; this is where the public development settings and a docker-compose template are stored and ultimately checked into source control.
-Next is the runtime directory where non-public development settings, the generated docker-compose files, and any bind mounts are found; this directory would generally not be committed to source control.
+Next is the runtime directory where non-public development settings, the generated docker-compose file, and any bind mounts are found; this directory would generally not be committed to source control.

+## Inspiration

+There have been a few inspirations for this project, the main one being [Lando](https://docs.lando.dev/) and initially I wanted to use that tool, but there were two issues/roadblocks for me, and so Dimmy was conceived.
+The first was that it seemed to me that it was geared to Linux containers; it has a bunch of really cool features, but some of them were not available on Windows containers.
+This, coupled with the fact I could not get it working at all with a Windows container, made me drop this asperation but not the inspiration.
+The other was it is written in NodeJS, not that I think node is a bad language its just the I much prefer C# and the .NET Core stack.

 ## Getting started